Lucy Mabel Hall-Brown: Writer

 As a writer, Hall contributed many articles upon health topics to the best magazines and other periodicals of the day.
 Her writings were characterized by a strength of thought, knowledge of her subject and a certain vividness of expression which held the attention of the reader.
 Some of her most important articles were: “Unsanitary Condition of Country Houses” (Journal of Social Science, December, 1888); “Inebriety in Women” (Quarterly Journal for Inebriety, October, 1883); “Prison Experiences” (Medico Legal Journal, March, 1888); “Physical Training for Girls” (Popular Science Monthly, February, 1885); “Wherewithal Shall We Be Clothed” (American Woman's Journal, May, 1895).

 Affiliations

-Hall was a member of the Kings County Medical Society, of Brooklyn; of the Pathological Society; of the New York Medico-Legal Society, of which she has been treasurer; of the New York Academy of Anthropology; and of the American Social Science Association, of which she was also vice-president.
+Hall was a member of the National Red Cross Society and a delegate to the International Red Cross Congress at Karlsruhe in 1887, and Vienna in 1897.
+She was also Fellow of the New York Academy of Medicine, and vice-president of the American Social Science Association.
+She was a delegate to the International Congress of Medicine at Paris in 1900, and was frequently appointed by the New York Boards as an expert in medical jurisprudence.
+Hall was a member of the Kings County Medical Society, of Brooklyn; of the Pathological Society; of the New York Medico-Legal Society, of which she has been treasurer; of the New York Academy of Anthropology; and of the American Social Science Association, of which she was also vice president.
 She was a fellow of the New York Academy of Medicine.

 Personal life

-In 1891, she married Robert George Brown, an electrical engineer.
+In 1891, Hall married Robert George Brown, an electrical engineer.
 In 1904, her health impaired by an increasing heart weakness, they removed to Los Angeles.
 She died in that city, August 1, 1907, of valvular disease of the heart, and inflammatory rheumatism.